 All other paid absences not otherwise covered in the other leave payment classifications and regardless of rate of pay (full, half, reduced rate) must be reported under this payment classification.
 Examples include, but are not limited to: annual leave, leave loading, long service leave, personal leave, RDOs.
-This is a new payment classification introduced for Phase 2 reporting.

 Leave - paid parental leave